kubevault/prometheus-exporter/docs/concepts/secret-engine-crds/aws-secret-engine/awsaccesskeyrequest.md

   ...
 ```

-Vault operator performs the following operations when a AWSAccessKeyRequest CRD is created:
+KubeVault operator performs the following operations when a AWSAccessKeyRequest CRD is created:

 - Checks whether `status.conditions[].type` is `Approved` or not
 - If Approved, makes gcp access key request to vault